This DIY project for lollipops with Jack O Lantern faces will put a smile on everybody’s faces at your next Halloween party.

-- Even easier: I’ve seen other people just use a simple black sharpie to draw the faces on the tissue paper.
+- Even easier: Use the jack o lantern stickers I listed in the materials list above.
+I’ve also seen people just use a simple black sharpie to draw the faces on the tissue paper.
 This is a cheaper route, but might not look as cute.

-- Just use raffia and forget the ribbon.
+- If you run out of ribbon, you can use raffia.
 Raffia goes a long way, is cheaper than decorative ribbon, and the kids are just going to tear them open anyway.

 Please comment below if you know ways of making this project a little bit easier and quicker.